tclvisais a standard Tcl extension providing a binding

 # assert trigger

-Asserts or deasserts the specified utility bus signal.
+visa::assert-trigger $vi $visa::TRIG_PROT_DEFAULTAsserts or deasserts the specified utility bus signal.
 This command

-is a front-end for viAssertUtilSignal
+is a front-end for viAssertUtilSignal VISA API

 function.

-- channel containing reference to a VISA
+`visa::assert-util-signal session line`session - channel containing reference to a VISA

-resource session opened by visa::open
+resource session opened by visa::open.

-- Specifies the utility bus signal to assert.
+line - Specifies the utility bus signal to assert.

 Valid value is one of the predefined visa::UTIL_xxx